 The true cost of never-ending legislative sessions

-Last year, the Alaska Legislature was in session continuously for 196 days—a new state record.
+During my first year in office, the Alaska Legislature was in session continuously for 196 days—a new state record.

 In total, over the course of the six legislative sessions of the 30th Alaska Legislature, my family and I spent 345 days in Juneau, and traveling to and from sessions.